Oxytocin Peptide: Research on Trust, Mood, and Social Bonding

 Social Connection and Wellbeing

-In research environments, oxytocin peptide has been shown to promote social engagement by reducing social anxiety and blunting the “fight-or-flight” response.
-This, in turn, leads to more open, trusting interactions—a cornerstone of both personal and communal wellbeing (3).
+In research environments, oxytocin peptide has been shown to promote social engagement by reducing amygdala reactivity to threat-related stimuli.
+This dampening of defensive responses, combined with enhanced prefrontal-amygdala connectivity, leads to more open, trusting interactions—a cornerstone of both personal and communal wellbeing.
+The mechanism involves modulation of the “fight-or-flight” response through interactions with the stress hormone cortisol, creating a physiological state more conducive to social approach.

 The Link Between Oxytocin, Trust, and Mood